 Third-party code that blocks the main thread for 250ms or longer

-The main thread is busy for longer than 4 seconds during load
+The main thread is busy for longer than 4 seconds during the load

 A high volume of network requests and large transfer sizes